gokacinlar/Edge-Duplicate-Favorites-Remover-Extension/README.md

 This super simple extension for Microsoft Edge and Chromium-based browsers identifies duplicate bookmarks of users' index and removes them.

 # Usage
+Extension is accessible in [here](https://microsoftedge.microsoft.com/addons/detail/duplicate-favorites-remov/oniadjdhgdpkafdjnmmbnecpcmmjjlfm).

-Extension will be available upon approval from Microsoft.
-However, if you want to run the extension locally, follow these steps:
+In addition, if you want to run the extension locally, follow these steps:

 1. Clone the repository
 2. Unpack the extension by going in Edge: